 On a short trip to Los Angeles at the end of February for the most recent West Coast UPGRD meetup, I found myself in the odd position of needing a place to stay for the night.
-Normally when we travel to L.A., I stay with my in-laws in the Inland Empire, but we weren’t going to be able to make it work due to the short amount of time we’d be there and the long drive between the airport and their house.
-Since our meetup was scheduled for the Westin LAX, I looked for hotels near the airport, preferably a Hilton since that’s my preferred hotel chain (a choice that most other UPGRD bloggers give me grief about, but what can I say).
+Normally when we travel to L.A., I stay with my in-laws in the Inland Empire.
+However, that wouldn’t work due to the driving time back and forth.
+With our meetup scheduled at the Westin LAX, I looked for hotels near the airport.
+Preferably a Hilton since that’s my preferred hotel chain.
+A choice that most other UPGRD bloggers give me grief about, but what can I say.
 I settled on the Hilton Garden Inn LAX – El Segundo, primarily because the price was right and they offer free parking, which was important since we’d have a rental car.

 Hilton Garden Inn LAX/El Segundo